 Northern lights, snow, frozen waterfalls.
 There are many reasons to enjoy Iceland in wintertime.
 For locals, one reason stands out: skiing.
-Even though Iceland doesn’t have high mountains like Switzerland, it is a ski paradise – if you know where to go.
+People sometimes ask “can you ski in Iceland?” and the answer is yes.
+Even though Iceland doesn’t have high mountains like Switzerland, skiing in Iceland is a fantastic way to spend your time – if you know where to go.
 Don’t worry, we will tell you!
 And good news for beginners, there are almost no trees.
 Happy skiing!

 Bláfjöll is a popular ski area, conveniently situated just half an hour outside of Reykjavík.
 It’s the largest ski resort in Iceland, with runs of varying difficulty levels covering a total of 15 kilometres.
 The slopes are wide and well-maintained.
 The longest is 2.5 kilometres and has an elevation difference of 240 metres.
 The most difficult is 700 metres long and has an elevation difference of 200 metres.
 A ski rental and a ski school are located on-site.
 Depending on the weather and snow conditions, the season runs from January through May.
 Keep an eye on Bláfjöll’s website to follow regular updates about opening times!

 Opening hours (subject to change due to weather and snow conditions): weekdays from 14:00 till 21:00 and weekends from 10:00 till 17:00.
 Have a look at their website for entrance fees and weather updates: Bláfjöll Ski Resort